Accountant Selling Practice Wants to Protect Prior Acts

 Your annual premium is $500.
 So for example the cost of an unlimited ERP is 3 times your annual premium or $1500.00.
 The total cost of the ERP must be paid in full prior to the end of the 60 days after termination.
 It cannot be financed or put on a direct bill program.
 ERPs must be purchased from the insurer that has the coverage inforce prior to termination.

-Once you become an independent contractor for the buyer, the buyer will be responsible for providing insurance coverage for you.
+As it is your intent to become an independent contractor for the buyer.
+Once at independent contractor the buyer will be responsible for providing insurance coverage for you.

 Let me know if you have any further questions.
 Good Luck with your future endeavors.